First a couple of points of clarification:

 Piezo drivers are capable of little power output in comparison with dynamic ones, and so are used only in low power equipment, generally less than 200 W overall system power.

 Because the amount of power at high frequencies in an audio signal is much less than the overall power of the signal, HF drivers are used which have a power rating much lower than the bass drivers.
 Therefore, the HF drivers are more prone to damage by overload than are the lower-frequency drivers in the speaker system.
-Although some systems provide some measure of internal overload protection for the HF drivers, in order to prevent the possibility of serious damage it is important to avoid:
+Although some systems provide some measure of internal overload protection for the HF drivers (see below), in order to prevent the possibility of serious damage it is important to avoid:

 Note that, unless stated otherwise, all the sound levels and power levels and ratings that we refer to here are 'continuous average' values (often referred to as 'RMS' values, although this is not strictly correct).
 Do not substitute 'programme power', 'music power' or 'peak power' values (see Power Ratings above).
 For brevity we will just use the term 'continuous' here rather than 'continuous average'.